dedickinson/community/tutorials/deploy-dependency-track/index.md

 └── werkzeug >=0.15
 ```

-The [CycloneDX](https://cyclonedx.org/) project defines a standard for describing
+The [CycloneDX](https://cyclonedx.org/) project defines a schema for
-software bill of materials (SBOMs) as well as a variety of
+software bill of materials (SBOMs) as well as providing
 [tools](https://cyclonedx.org/tool-center/) that can be used with various programming languages
 and CI/CD tools.
 The Python version ([`cyclonedx-bom`](https://pypi.org/project/cyclonedx-bom/)) is included
 as a development dependency of the demo project.

 Use `poetry` to generate a `requirements.txt` file: